nojusus/writeups/ctflearn/forensics/thevault.md

       print(f"Shift {shift}: {flag}")
     start = idx + 1
 ```
-Running this program reveals the flag that appears on Shift 17.
+to get the flag on Shift 17.